AP Macroeconomics Score Calculator (2026)

 Score of 5

-Equivalent to an A in a college-level Biology course.
-Demonstrates exceptional mastery of the material. |
+Equivalent to an A range in a college-level Macroeconomics course.
+Demonstrates strong command of models, graphs, and policy analysis. |

 |